‘DanMachi’ Season 2 Release Date, ‘Arrow Of The Orion’ Movie Teased By Warner Bros Japan For Fall 2018 Or 2019

 The “arrow of the Orion” may be a literal magical artifact that the main characters are searching for, or it could be yet another reference to stories from Greek mythology.
 In these myths (not Familia Myth), Hestia, Athena, and Artemis were all virgin goddesses who vowed to maintain their chastity, but Artemis lusted after Orion.
 In the myth, Artemis, the goddess of hunting, is fooled by her brother Apollo into shooting an arrow at a far-off target.
 Unfortunately for Artemis, this target turned out to be Orion, and Artemis killed her would-be lover with that arrow!

 As for DanMachi Season 2, the light novel series is not quite enough source material for Is It Wrong to Try to Pick Up Girls in a Dungeon?
 Season 2 to be 24 episodes since the first anime left off at DanMachi Volume 5 and the book series is currently up to DanMachi Volume 13.
 Therefore, it’s likely that the second season will be 12 or 13 episodes and end somewhere around Volume 10.
-The DanMachi character Apollo will play a major role in the second season, so it’s probably a safe bet that the god will show up in the movie’s original story, as well.
+The DanMachi character Apollo will play a major role in the second season, so it’s probably a safe bet that the god will show up in the movie’s original story as well.
 Anime fans will just have to wait until DanMachi Season 2 to release to watch how the story plays out!